 Johan Larson - "a tronie, by Vermeer"

-The sculptor Johan Larson at one time owned a so-called tronie by Vermeer which was valued at 10 guilders in his death inventory.
+The sculptor Johan ("Jean") Larson at one time owned a so-called tronie by Vermeer which was valued at 10 guilders in his death inventory in 1664.
 The now defunct term tronie refers to "heads " or "faces" which had become familiar through Rembrandt and his followers.
-Even though the tronie represented a bust length single figure, it is not a portrait in the true sense.
-Rather, the tronie presented the artist an opportunity to demonstrate his ability in rendering some exotic costume (turbans, armor), particular lighting conditions or characteristic facial types.
-Vermeer's Girl in a Red Hat, Girl with a Pearl Earring and Study of a Young Woman can all be considered tronies.
+Even though the tronie represented a bust-length single figure, it is not a portrait in the true sense.
+Rather, the tronie presented the artist an opportunity to freely demonstrate his ability in rendering exotic costumes(fancy turbans or shining armor), particular lighting conditions or characteristic facial types (see image below).
+Vermeer's Girl in a Red Hat, Girl iwht a Flute Girl with a Pearl Earring and Study of a Young Woman can all be considered tronies, not portraits.
+The relatively low price of the Larson tronie is not surprising—even tronies by very popular Dutch masters, such as Rembrandt, fetched low prices.

 Willem van Vliet